 A membership site is the perfect option especially if you’re planning on growing your portfolio of digital product offerings and maintaining a strong community of members.
 Plus, customers who pay a monthly or yearly subscription can have access to exclusive deals, discounts and content.

-For example, GameDay also offers three different membership options for customers to bundle different products and services depending on their organisation’s needs.
+For example, GameDay also offers three different membership options for customers to bundle different products and services depending on their organization’s needs.